ALxander19/Raspberry-Ros/README.md

 # Install Arduino

--Download the arm architecture and the version you prefer (1.8.1 best for teensy)
+Download the arm architecture and the version you prefer (1.8.1 best for teensy)

--For install put it in Documents and never erased.
+For install put it in Documents and never erased.

--User ./install.sh (Errors appear)
+User ./install.sh (Errors appear)

--Use ./arduino (Errors will be solved)
+Use ./arduino (Errors will be solved)

--Them sudo usermod -a -G dialout $USER
+Them sudo usermod -a -G dialout $USER

--Allow ACM0 to work: sudo chmod 666 /dev/ttyACM0
+Allow ACM0 to work: sudo chmod 666 /dev/ttyACM0

 # Copy data over the network to MAC

--scp /home/alex/file Alexander@192.168.8.100:/Users/Alexander/Documents/
+scp /home/alex/file Alexander@192.168.8.100:/Users/Alexander/Documents/

 # Turn off the computer

--sudo shutdown -r now
+sudo shutdown -r now

 # Initialize with ROS_MASTER_URI and ROS_IP for the network

--add to .bashrc the following lines:
+add to .bashrc the following lines:

 actual_ip=$(ip route get 8.8.8.8 | awk '{print $NF; exit}')